How I get five "doses" daily

 Black tea polyphenols pass through to our colon.
 Our colon microflora bioconvert the BTP to make them available to other parts of our metabolism.
 Concurrently this breakdown improves gut microbial diversity.

-This latter benefit - improving our gut biome, is similar to the work of prebiotics.
+The improving our gut biome by black tea is similar to the work of prebiotics.
 Prebiotics are a relatively new discovery, and evidence supporting their health benefits is only beginning to emerge such as:

 Those differences with green tea, and the benefits, convinced me to add black tea to my daily diet.